Charles S. Chestnut IV

 Charles S. "Chuck" Chestnut IV (born July 27, 1962) is a Democratic politician who currently serves as an Alachua County Commissioner, representing the 5th District from 2012 to the present.
 Prior to being elected to the Alachua County Commission, Chestnut served as a member of the Florida House of Representatives from 2006 to 2012, representing the 96th District.

 Early life

-Charles S. Chestnut IV was born in Gainesville, Florida to Charles S. Chestnut III and is the step-son of Cynthia M. Chestnut.
+Charles S. Chestnut IV was born in Gainesville, Florida to Charles S. Chestnut III and is the step-son of Cynthia Chestnut.
 Chestnut attended Bethune-Cookman College, receiving a degree in business administration, and then Miami-Dade Community College, graduating with a degree in mortuary science.
 He returned to Gainesville and started working for his family's business, Chestnut Funeral Home.

 Gainesville City Commission

 In 2000, Chestnut ran for a seat on the Gainesville City Commission from District 1, and faced Scherwin Henry, Jason Talley, Joel Buchanan, and Davin Woody.
 Chestnut placed first in the primary election, winning 41% of the vote, but because he did not receive a majority, he ran in a runoff election with the second-place finisher, Henry, who received 23%.
 Chestnut ended up defeating Henry by a wide margin, winning 57% of the vote.
 Chestnut was re-elected to a second term without opposition in 2003 and declined to run for a third term in 2006.